Emotions You Might Experience During Divorce

-Accepting your divorce is a matter of choice and a critical component to your recovery.
-It doesn’t mean that you like that it is fair.
-The only thing you have control over is how you choose to see things and how you react to the curveballs that life delivers.
+Accepting your divorce is a matter of choice and critical to your recovery.
+It doesn’t mean that you think it is fair.
+You only have control over how you choose to see things and react to the curveballs that life delivers.
 Mourning the loss of your marriage is natural.
-It is challenging to move past the pain of divorce and to begin to rebuild a life you never intended to live.
+It is challenging to move past the pain of divorce and begin to rebuild a life you never intended to live.

 Changing is a matter of conscious choice, desire, effort, and commitment to oneself.
-The truth is that you have two choices: You can remain stuck in your pain, or you can do the challenging work that it takes to move forward.
+You have two choices: You can remain stuck in your pain, or you can do the challenging work that it takes to move forward.
 There are four steps in learning how to come to terms with your divorce:

 - Accept where you are right now.

 - Take responsibility for your actions and own your own mistakes.

 - Take advantage of the opportunity for a new beginning.

 Through these steps, you will learn to let go of the negative emotions of anger, blame, resentment, and regret.
 This practice will allow you the freedom to move forward in creating a life based on your curiosities and values.

 A Divorce Coach will guide you through self-help activities and teach you skills to overcome obstacles so that you feel empowered to move through your divorce.